webrecorder/browsertrix-old/README.md

 especially when combined with screenshot creation.

 By adding the `screenshot_coll` property to each crawl, Browsertrix will also create a screenshot of each page.
-Additional screenshot options are to be added soon!
-(Currently, the screenshot is taken after the behavior is run).
+Additional screenshot options are to be added soon.
+(Currently, the screenshot is taken after the behavior is run but this will likely change).

 Crawl options can also be overriden via command line.